 - Almonds: I prefer raw whole almonds (with the skins on), but blanched almonds in any shape or form – sliced, slivered, etc. work too.
 If you can find almonds in the refrigerator (as opposed to a shelf or a bin), get those.
 They will be fresher and more flavorful.
 I don’t recommend soaking the almonds.
 Soaked almonds will not break down into smooth nut butter.

 How to Make Almond Butter

 - Roast the almonds.
 Spread the almonds in a single layer on a baking sheet and roast them at 325°F/163°C until fragrant, for 10-12 minutes.
 (If using blanched whole, sliced, or slivered almonds, the time will be shorter).
 If the almonds don’t taste toasty enough after the 12-minute mark, place them back in the oven for a couple more minutes, but keep an eye on them as they can burn quickly.
-Roasting nuts releases their natural oils, making them easier to break down into nut butter.
+Roasting releases the nuts’ natural oils, making them easier to break down into nut butter.

 Note: you can also use a food processor to make nut butter, but the process is much less efficient – it takes about 20 minutes!